 Why are low content books so easy to publish?

 Compared to traditional books where you have to spend months if not years to promote, you can produce hundreds of low content books in a day.
 Because with low content books you use the SAME interior for MULTIPLE titles, only the covers change.
-You don’t even need to produce interiors either, there are plenty available so that you do not have to write a single word.
+You don’t even need to produce interiors either, there are plenty available in my Low content book templates so that you do not have to write a single word.

 So you can have one plain notebook interior, add a blue cover, then make another one with the same interior with a red cover and you have two different products to sell.
 This is insanely more profitable than traditional publishing that forces you to actually write books.
 The final product you have is a PHYSICAL item because you will use KDP, or Kindle Direct Publishing.